cap-js/docs/guides/deployment/shared-db.md

 ## MTA

 In order to deploy CAP services in the Cloud Foundry environment as a Multitarget application a mta.yaml file is required.
 It represents a deployment discriptor which defines all CAP services and resources required by the application to function properly.
-Initial mta.yaml file can be generated via the command:
+Addinital information can be found in the [Deploy to Cloud* guide](../deployment/).
+An initial *mta.yaml* file can be generated using the following command:

 ```shell
 cds add mta